 When diagnosing lung cancer, there are a few key things that doctors look for.
 One of the most important is a history of smoking.
-While not all smokers will develop lung cancer, most of whom do have smoked at some point in their lives.
+While not all smokers will develop lung cancer, most of whom have smoked at some point in their lives.
 As such, a doctor will usually order a lung cancer screening which may consist of a CT scan or X-ray if a patient has a smoking history.

 Other risk factors include secondhand smoke, radon gas, and asbestos exposure.
 In addition, those with a family history of lung cancer are at higher risk.
 If these risk factors are present, a doctor may order additional tests, such as a biopsy, to confirm the diagnosis.